Bosevennila/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:*/
 ```
+/*
+Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Developed by: CHANDRAPRIYADHARSHINI C
+RegisterNumber: 212223240019
+*/
 module HAIFADDERSUBTRACTOR(a,b,sum,carry,D,Bo);
 input a,b;
 output sum,carry,D,Bo;